senchalabs/docs-i18n/guides/command_advanced/README.md

 ### Configuration Files

-Configuration is applied in a simple cascade starting with the configuration file found in the Sencha Cmd folder called `"sencha.cfg"`.
-This contains the default configuration for Sencha Cmd.
-All properties in that file are loaded as Sencha Cmd launches.

-Following that base file, the framework, workspace and finally application configurations are loaded, overriding any commonly named properties.
-This is the order of configuration file loading:
+Similar to Apache Ant (on which many aspects of Sencha Cmd are based), configuration is applied in a "first-write-wins" model.
+This is essential to allow property values to be overridden by the command line.

+The process of loading configuration begins by searching from the current directory and proceeds up the file system until the Workspace is found.
+Along the way, Sencha Cmd looks detected the presence of an Application or Sencha Framework SDK.
+At the end of the loading process, Sencha Cmd will load any of the following files it detects in this order:

+  * `${app.dir}/.sencha/app/sencha.cfg`
+  * `${workspace.dir}/.sencha/workspace/sencha.cfg`
+  * `${framework.dir}/cmd/sencha.cfg`
   * `${cmd.dir}/sencha.cfg`

-  * `${framework.dir}/sencha.cfg`
-  * `${workspace.dir}/.sencha/workspace/sencha.cfg`
-  * `${app.dir}/.sencha/app/sencha.cfg`
+This yields basically the same result as Sencha Cmd v3.0's approach which used a cascade that loaded the above files in reverse order but overwrote properties as it progressed.
+The key difference between Sencha Cmd v3.0 and v3.1 is that properties passed at the command line override those in these files.
+This is seen in the following command:

+    sencha config -prop foo=42 then ...

+This will set `"foo"` to 42 prior to the loading of config files, and in Sencha Cmd v3.1, this setting will "win".

 ## Command Line Details